daytonaio/content/guides/YYYYMMDD_guide_template.md

 ### Subheading (if needed)

-*[Detail any preparatory steps the reader needs to take before starting the main guide.]*
+*[Detail any preparatory steps the reader needs to take before starting the main guide.
+Continue to use inline links for definitions and sitemap articles where appropriate.]*

 **Example:**